materialdigital/agnosticmapper/README.md

 "hasIdentifier" is used to cross reference class instances within the canon json.
 If you reference a class instance at another point, you must use it or else it will create two different class instances with different uuids.

-"additoinalTypes" will add more subclasses to the class instance apart from the label that is used as the key.
+"additionalTypes" will add more subclasses to the class instance apart from the label that is used as the key.

 The prefix and namespace that is prefixed to the uuids of the class instance IRIs ist provided via the "entityContextTuple" parameter.